District of Lake View's

 Ravenswood-Lake View Community Collection

-a 1928 Sanborn Fire Insurance Map of the area
+a 1928 Sanborn Fire Insurance Map

-a zoomed view below of the station below
+zoomed view of the station (chimney)

 photos - Friends of Cuneo-Facebook